axibase/atsd/administration/restarting.md

 ## Permissions

-If logged in as root or another user, change user to 'axibase' to avoid file permission issues.
+If logged in as root or another user, change user to `axibase` to avoid file permission issues.

 ```sh
 su axibase